-Why do people have affairs?
+Why people cheat

-It’s easy to declare an affair happened because he/she is a selfish idiot.
+It’s easy to declare an affair happened because he/she ‘is a selfish idiot’.
 But that sort of one-swipe blame never leads to resolution or healing.

 There is no use in pretending to forgive someone if it’s not what you truly feel.
 It’s better to instead be honest with your partner about where you are at, and to take time to process your feelings honestly.
 Let them know if you want to forgive them and intend to do so with time, but don’t pretend.
 Otherwise your real feelings are more than likely to come out in an explosive way in the future.